Gardanana/Nishiren-AI-Diffsinger/terms-of-service.md

 • It is not necessary to state the name of this voicebank's author, but it would be greatly appreciated.<br>
 • You cannot call the voicebank by any other name, nor can you attribute the voicebank to any other author.
 ### DISCLAIMER
-• Gardnana holds no responsibility to any incidents, damage, or loss by the user from downloading or using the voicebank or character.<br>
+• Gardanana holds no responsibility to any incidents, damage, or loss by the user from downloading or using the voicebank or character.<br>
-• Gardnana holds no responsibility to any incidents, damage, or loss that occurs to any third party as a result of usage of the voicebank or voicebank character.
+• Gardanana holds no responsibility to any incidents, damage, or loss that occurs to any third party as a result of usage of the voicebank or voicebank character.
 ### COMMERCIAL USE
 • Contact Gardanana for individual approval for commercial use of any voicebanks and voicebank characters.<br>
 • Non-commericial uses do not require approval.<br>